Cineworld: Closure during the COVID-19 pandemic

-On 17 March 2020, Cineworld and all other cinema companies in the UK temporarily closed all their UK cinemas due to the ongoing COVID-19 pandemic.
-Some 800 staff at Cineworld Group PLC wrote to Chief Executive Moshe Greidinger requesting their jobs back after many were made redundant "with immediate effect".
+On 17 March 2020, Cineworld and all other cinema companies in the UK temporarily closed all their UK cinemas due to the COVID-19 pandemic.
+Some 800 staff at Cineworld Group PLC wrote to chief executive Moshe Greidinger requesting their jobs back after many were made redundant "with immediate effect".
 Employees with over three years of service were told they would be retained with 40% of their salary or average pay.
 The letter said the move would leave many of the affected unable to afford essentials such as housing and food.
 In late May 2020, Cineworld announced it planned to reopen all its UK cinemas in July.
 On 14 August 2020, it announced a new reopening schedule, in which their Welsh cinemas would open on 14 August, whereas their Irish, Scottish and Jersey screens would open on 26 August.
 Their English cinemas had been open since 31 July.

 In May 2020, Alicja Kornasiewicz became chair, having been a non-executive director since May 2015.
 On 5 October 2020, Cineworld announced the indefinite re-closure of all owned cinemas in the UK, Ireland, and United States from 8 October, citing the delay of major tentpole Hollywood films due to the wider impact of the COVID-19 pandemic on cinema, and its continued inability to reopen cinemas in the key U.S. market of New York (which CEO Mooky Greidinger cited as having resulted in the delays).
 The decision followed the delay of the James Bond film No Time to Die from November 2020 to 2 April 2021.
 Greidinger said the delay was the "last straw" for Cineworld following a string of other film delays and cancellations.
 Cineworld said that its decision would affect 45,000 workers, 5,500 of them in the UK, and 20,000 in the US.
 Later that month, it hired FTI Consulting, Houlihan Lokey, and AlixPartners to help refinance the company's $8 billion debt.

 Greidinger said that Cineworld would reopen the cinemas once there was a "solid lineup of releases" ahead.
 He also said that its Central European operations would remain active on a case-by-case basis, as they have a stronger dependency on domestic productions than Hollywood productions.
 Cineworld cinemas reopened in May 2021.